 10. Can I List the Strengths and Weaknesses of My Business from My Buyer’s Perspective?

 There’s a lot to think about here too.
 Customer acquisition methods.
 Repeat customers.
 Reputation in the marketplace.
 Cash flow.
 Employee satisfaction.
 Customer service.
 Many more business elements that your buyer may perceive as strengths and weaknesses.
-Know in advance what your best selling points are, as well as the areas they may see as reasons to lower the price or ask for different terms in the final deal.
+Build into your business exit strategy your best selling points, as well as the areas a buyer may see as reasons to lower the price or ask for different terms in the final deal.

 11. Rate your Commitment

 If you’re ready to sell, then be ready to sell.
-If you’re not up for all the paperwork, meetings, documentation, and negotiation this process entails, then you’re probably not ready to sell.
+If you’re not up for all the paperwork, meetings, documentation, and negotiation this process entails, then you’re probably not ready to sell, and you don’t need to define a business exit strategy.
 Rate yourself from 1 to 10.

 ‘1’ means you really aren’t sure about selling, but if someone made you an offer you can’t refuse, you’d probably take it.
 ‘10’ means you’ll travel the globe and even up to the space station if that’s what it takes to land the meeting that will close the sale.
-If you don’t find your rating above at least a 5, you might want to put a hold on exiting your business.
+If you don’t find your rating above at least a 5, you might want to put a hold on creating a business exit strategy.